kaesar/abcode/README.md

 ![](https://onmind.co/assets/slides/onmind22-abcode.gif)

-Just uncompress and run something like...
+Just download and uncompress according to your system and run something like...

 ```bash
 ./abcodec -s abc/hello.abc
 ```

+> `abcodec` is the compiler and `abc/hello.abc` represent your source code with **ABCode**.
 > See here better: [ABCode Programming Language](https://onmind.co/doc/code/en/ABCode.md)

 Before I talk about a new specification and programming language **ABCode**, let me tell you a little experience about the platform I am the author of, whose name is [**OnMind**](https://onmind.co)...

-> Noting certain abilities to interact with different programming languages (as if I were a computer polyglot) it occurred to me to look for a way to achieve an abstract language for the component that takes care of what happens on the server (**backend**), accompanying a database manager ([**OnMind-XDB**](https://onmind.co/doc/code/en/OnMind-XDB)) that I also made along with my own platform [**OnMind**](https://onmind.co).
+> Noting certain abilities to interact with different programming languages (as if I were a computer polyglot) it occurred to me to look for a way to achieve an abstract language for the component that takes care of what happens on the server (**backend**), accompanying a database manager ([**OnMind-XDB**](https://onmind.co/doc/code/en/OnMind-XDB.md)) that I also made along with my own platform [**OnMind**](https://onmind.co).
 So I decided to create a language specification that would convert the code to another language of interest.
 Finally, the programming language [`ABCode`](https://onmind.co/doc/code/en/ABCode.md) was born.

 Indeed I found similar ideas but it required something different and as I have emphasized: "abstract".
 Then it occurred to me to combine [**YAML**](https://onmind.co/doc/code/en/YAML.md) (a markup language for data) and [**Python**](https://onmind.co/doc/code/en/Python.md) (with a restricted syntax), where each line starts with an attribute (distinguished by ending with a colon `:`) that indents every two spaces (according to [**YAML**](https://onmind.co/doc/code/en/YAML.md)), the rest of the line could be code.
 I validated the idea of this programming language with a great friend and colleague, he found it interesting, enthusiastic, and at the time expressed that he wanted to learn and even collaborate.
 <!--What do you think?-->